-You’re here because you want to learn about the different types of streams.
-You’re in the right place!
-There are about 8 different stream types.
+There are about 8 different types of streams.
 Each with different features, locations where they form, and they even flow through different types of terrain.

 A stream is often defined as a small, narrow river.
 And, yes, you can use the term river and stream interchangeably and get away with it.
 However, the difference between a river and a stream depends entirely on the size of the body of water.